freenas/freenas-docs/userguide/network.rst

 VLANs
 ~~~~~

 ..
-TODO review and update all text in this section.
+TODO continue reviewing text as UI is updated

-%brand% uses FreeBSD's
+%brand% uses
 `vlan(4) <https://www.freebsd.org/cgi/man.cgi?query=vlan>`__
-interface to demultiplex frames with IEEE 802.1q tags.
-This allows
+to demultiplex frames with IEEE 802.1q tags.
+This allows nodes on
-nodes on different VLANs to communicate through a layer 3 switch or
+different VLANs to communicate through a layer 3 switch or router.
+A
-router.
-A vlan interface must be assigned a parent interface and a
+vlan interface must be assigned a parent interface and a numeric VLAN
-numeric VLAN tag.
-A single parent can be assigned to multiple vlan
+tag.
+A single parent can be assigned to multiple vlan interfaces
-interfaces provided they have different tags.
+provided they have different tags.

 #ifdef freenas
 .. note:: VLAN tagging is the only 802.1q feature that is implemented.